 Join thematic meetings for Sea to Sutro and the creation of Speculative Machine (2018).
 Gatherings will include discussion on Galileo, “electromagic,” rehearsals for Sea to Sutro performance, workshops, and more.

 Begins Sun, Jun 17

-After being disassembled in May, the Singer 5-9 sewing machine will be put back together, intermittently, over the course of several weeks, beginning with the June 17 meeting of the Galileo Smoking Club.
+After being disassembled in May, the Singer 5-9 sewing machine will be put back together, intermittently, over the course of several weeks, beginning with the June 17 meeting of Galileo’s Smoking Club.
 Once reassembled, it will play a key role in the creation of the speculative fog harvesting machine.
 Visitors are invited to watch the reassembly and ask questions.

 Regular Admission: $10

 10% off admission for seniors, students, and teachers, non-profit employees, KQED members, public transit riders, and library card holders.

 FREE for same-day film or performance ticket holders, children 5 and under, and military service members with ID.